uday1kiran/Vagrant-Tutorial/Readme.md

 vagrant halt → shutdown
 vagrant reload → reboot/restart
 vagrant destroy → delete vm
+vagrant status → to check status of machine

+vagrant up --provider vmware #to change from default vbox to vmware.If the image supports the hypervisor provided. vagrant up --provider hyperv

+For existing machine, to apply changes, use "vagrant reload"

 All above commands from same working directory.